astronomer/astro-docs/enterprise/v0.16/03_install/01_aws/01_install-aws-standard.md

 $ helm install -f config.yaml --version=0.16 --namespace=<your-platform-namespace> <your-platform-release-name> astronomer/astronomer
 ```

 This command will install the latest available patch version of Astronomer Enterprise v0.16.
-To specify a patch, add it to the `--version=` flag in the format of `0.16.x`.
+To override latest and specify a patch, add it to the `--version=` flag in the format of `0.16.x`.
 To install Astronomer Enterprise v0.16.9, for example, specify `--version=0.16.9`.
 For information on all available patch versions, refer to [Enterprise Release Notes](/docs/enterprise/v0.16/resources/release-notes/).

 Once you run the commands above, a set of Kubernetes pods will be generated in your namespace.
 These pods power the individual services required to run our platform, including the Astronomer UI, our Houston API, etc.